 - IMS – International Musicological Society

 The Commission Mixte consists of ten members, five each from IAML and IMS.
-Together with the Board of [the association], the Commission Mixte forms the executive committee that determines the strategic goals of the organization.
+Together with the Board of [the associations], the Commission Mixte forms the executive committee that determines the strategic goals of the organization.

 The Council consists of all active members of the different working groups in all countries.